United States Post Office and Courthouse (Baltimore, Maryland): Present

 The U.S. Post Office and Courthouse was listed on the National Register of Historic Places in 1977.
-It has since been conveyed to the City of Baltimore, and is in use by the Baltimore city courts and known as Courthouse East.
+It has since been conveyed to the City of Baltimore, and is in use by the Baltimore city courts.
+For many years, the courthouse was known colloquially as Courthouse East.
+On January 17, 2020, Baltimore Mayor Bernard C. Jack Young announced that the courthouse would be renamed the Elijah E. Cummings Courthouse in honor of the late 12-term United States Representative and civil rights activist from Baltimore.